mezzo-forte-design/geoxp/README.md

 ```

 Position update occurs every time geolocation API receives a new location.
-The new location is provided to the callback as geolocation API standard position object (https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition).
+The new location is provided to the callback as [Geolocation API standard position object](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition).

 ### **Spot incoming**